WouterJanson/homebridge-http-regex/README.md

 ### Value summary
 `accessory`: The name of the accessory, this must be `Regex`.
 `name`: The name of the contact sensor in HomeKit.
-`endpoint`: The addres for the HTTP Get request.
+`endpoint`: The address for the HTTP Get request.
 `Pattern`: The RegEx pattern which needs te be checked against.
 `interval`: The interval between checks in milliseconds.
 The default is set to `10 seconds` if you don't specify an interval.